scp-data/scp-api/docs/README.md

 ### Tales

+Tales are short stories in the SCP universe.
+This datasets contain all of the tales that are not part of the GOI dataset.

 #### Tale Index File - [data/scp/items/index.json](./data/scp/tales/index.json)

 * `content_file` - the file, relative to the index.json file, that contains the content for the article.